 Unaccompanied children are welcome – providing they possess the social skills required to behave appropriately.

-Smoking an e-cigarette is not permitted in our cinema auditoriums.
-However, you may smoke an e-cigarette in the corridors or foyer.
+No, sorry, we do not allow the use of e-cigarettes or vaping anywhere in our building.
 Smoking normal cigarettes is, of course, not permitted inside any public building in Scotland.

 As a courtesy to your fellow audience members, and to prevent film theft, we ask that customers do not enter any cinema auditorium using any ‘wearable technology’ capable of recording images.
 Any customer found wearing such technology will be asked to remove it and may be asked to leave the cinema.